Belarus: Days of Post-Election Turmoil - The Moscow Times

 Anti-government protests break out that are violently repressed by police, leading to some 3,000 arrests and dozens of injuries.

-The next day, the first official results give victory to Lukashenko with roughly 80% of votes, far ahead of Tikhanovskaya, with some 10%.
+The next day, the first official results give victory to Lukashenko with 80% of votes, far ahead of Tikhanovskaya with 10%.

 Tikhanovskaya claims victory and calls on Lukashenko to step down.